 Accreditation

-• 750-Hour Massage Therapy Program is accredited by the Commission on Massage Therapy Accreditation (COMTA).
+• The 600 hour esthetician, 1000 hour massage therapy, and 750-Hour Massage Therapy Programs are accredited by the Commission on Massage Therapy Accreditation (COMTA).

 • Post-Secondary Private Occupational Schools are supervised and regulated in Colorado by the Colorado Department of Higher Education, Private Occupational School Board (Referred to as DPOS).